PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

 ### In-Game Setup

 1. You have unlocked the Item Printer in the League Room.
-2. The Item Printer should be fully upgrade for the commonly published seeds to work.
+2. The Item Printer should be fully upgraded for the commonly published seeds to work.
 2. Have enough BP (can be farmed with [Flying Trial Farmer](PokemonSV/FlyingTrialFarmer.md)) and Pokémon materials (can be farmed with [Shiny Hunt - Area Zero Platform](PokemonSV/ShinyHunt-AreaZeroPlatform.md) running Dragon Encounter Power) to run the program.

 ### Instructions